Edler-Li/songhangli.github.io/_pages/about.md

 **More about me**
 ---
-I love singing(2025 Alma Mater Singer), photograhy(potrait, landscape, and darkroom), visiting national parks, and RC airplane.<br />
+I love singing (Alma Mater Singer at _2025 F&M Commencement_), photograhy (potrait, landscape, and darkroom), visiting national parks, and RC airplane.<br />
-As for sports, tennis, swimming, and cycling.
+As for sports, I enjoy playing tennis, swimming, and cycling.<br />